-The graduate faculty, as an academic body, consists of all those faculty members of the various Colleges and Schools who have been individually approved for the graduate faculty.
-Qualifications for appointment to the graduate faculty are established by the University Board of Graduate Studies, subject to the approval of the Graduate Dean and the Provost.
-Individuals may be nominated for the graduate faculty by a Department Chairperson or comparable administrator, with the approval of the appropriate Deans.
-Applicants' credentials are reviewed by the Membership Committee of the graduate faculty, which forwards recommendations to the Dean of the Graduate School.
-Applicants approved by the Membership Committee and the Dean of the Graduate School are appointed for five years to the graduate faculty for teaching, advising, and examining graduate students and for directing theses and dissertations.
-Such appointments may be renewed using the same procedure as for initial appointments, or following a program review.
+The graduate faculty, as an academic body, consists of all those faculty members of the various Colleges, Schools, and other academic units who have been individually approved for the graduate faculty.
+Qualifications for appointment to the graduate faculty are established by the respective academic units.
+The Provost is notified of individuals appointed to the graduate faculty.
+Applicants approved by the academic units are appointed for five years to the graduate faculty for teaching, advising, and examining graduate students and for directing theses and dissertations.
+Such appointments may be renewed using the same procedure as for initial appointments.